Deion Sanders: Professional football career

-Draft and Atlanta Falcons
+Atlanta Falcons (1989–1993)

-At the 1989 NFL Scouting Combine, Sanders ran a 4.20 and 4.29 second 40-yard dash.
-He was the fifth pick overall in the 1989 NFL Draft by the Atlanta Falcons, where he played until 1993.
+At the 1989 NFL Scouting Combine, Sanders ran the 40-yard dash with times of 4.27s and 4.29s.
+He was the fifth pick overall in the 1989 NFL draft by the Atlanta Falcons, where he played until 1993.
 Despite fumbling (and recovering) his first NFL punt return (which was re-kicked on a penalty), Sanders ran for a touchdown on his second attempt of his first game.
 During his time in Atlanta, he intercepted 24 passes (including a career-high seven in 1993), three of which he returned for touchdowns.
-In 1992, he also led the league in kickoff return yards (1,067), yards per return (26.7) and return touchdowns (two).
-On October 11, 1992, Sanders played in a Falcons game in Miami and then flew to Pittsburgh, hoping to play in the Braves' League Championship Series game against the Pirates that evening and become the first athlete to play in two professional leagues in the same day.
-Sanders, however did not appear in the baseball game that night.
+In 1992, he also led the league in kick return yards (1,067), yards per return (26.7), and return touchdowns (two).
+On October 11, 1992, Sanders played in a Falcons game in Miami and then flew to Pittsburgh, hoping to play in the Braves' League Championship Series game against the Pirates that evening and become the first athlete to play in two professional leagues on the same day.
+Sanders, however, did not appear in the baseball game that night.
 During his five years playing with the Falcons, Sanders scored 10 touchdowns (three defensive, three kick returns, two punt returns, and two receptions).
-He is the only Pro Football Hall of Fame inductee from his draft's top five picks to not spend his entire career with the team that selected him.

-San Francisco 49ers
+San Francisco 49ers (1994)

 After five seasons with Atlanta, Sanders signed on to play the 1994 season with the San Francisco 49ers.
-He arguably had his best season as a professional football player, recording six interceptions and returning them for an NFL-best 303 yards and three touchdowns, as well as an astounding (and never equaled) average of 50.5 yards per return.
-(Average yards-per-interception return in not an official NFL statistic however.)
-It was also the most interception-return-yardage in a single-season since Charlie McNeil in 1961.
+He had arguably his best season as a professional football player, recording six interceptions and returning them for an NFL-best 303 yards and three touchdowns, averaging 50.5 yards per return.
+(Average yards per interception return is not an official NFL statistic however.)
+It was also the most interception return yardage in a single-season since Charlie McNeil in 1961.
 Two of his interceptions were returned for a gain of at least 90 yards, making him the first player to do this in NFL history.
 On October 16, 1994, Sanders made his dramatic return to the Georgia Dome in a 49er uniform.
 After getting into a scuffle with his former Falcon teammate Andre Rison, Sanders intercepted a pass from quarterback Jeff George and returned it 93 yards while mockingly staring down the entire Falcons sideline before high-stepping into the end zone.
 Sanders was later voted the 1994 NFL Defensive Player of the Year.
 In Super Bowl XXIX, he recorded an end zone interception in the fourth quarter as the 49ers won over the San Diego Chargers, earning him his first championship ring.

-Dallas Cowboys

-Despite a successful season, Sanders left because the 49ers “weren’t interested in his services.”